project details

 usability testing

-The goal of this study was to understand how easily users can navigate the health check-in feature, interpret insights, and perceive value from health tracking over time through Maze.
+The goal of this study was to understand how easily users can navigate the health check-in feature, interpret insights, and perceive value from health tracking over time.

 Pattern visualization and insights